michael-pitt/AI/README.md

-# :construction: project AI
+# project AI

+:construction::construction::construction::construction::construction::construction::construction: Under development :construction::construction::construction::construction::construction::construction::construction:
-This project is under development, and it includes a list of useful codes for ML tasks.
+This project includes a list of useful codes for ML tasks.
 Besides, it contains several notebooks used to exercise the basics of ML.

 Outline:
 * **[AIcouse](#aicourse)** - jupyter notebook for simple NN